radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 start the programming career of someone astonishingly brilliant and it's going to be all because of what I'm about to tell you, so pay close attention.

+---

-If there was one take away from this talk that I want to stick in your minds it would be this: hire juniors.
+If there was one thing that I want to stick in your minds it would be this: hire juniors.
 Because those juniors you hire today will turn out to be the people blowing our minds in 5 years time.
 Hire and train these juniors to be mind-blowingly awesome.

 ## Hiring seniors

 "But Ryan, we only hire senior Ruby developers!" -- ahh the classic ActiveMantra in the Rails community: "Hiring senior Ruby developers.
 Hiring senior Ruby developers.
 Hiring senior Ruby developers.".
-Maybe if we repeat it enough our dreams might come true.
+Maybe if we say it enough and click our heels together our dreams might come true.

 Yeah but how's that working out for you at the moment?
 Probably not so great.
 It's well known that there are only three hard problems in computer science: cache invalidation, naming things and hiring more senior Ruby developers.

 We have drained the talent pool dry.
 And yet our obsession and our Active Mantra continues.
-We only hire mids and seniors.
+We only hire seniors.
 But why do we have this obsession?
-Well, let's take a look at the main reason.

-The main reason why we want to hire seniors is because our workload has gotten to the point where it's exceeding our capacity.
-Tons of companies are hiring at the moment for this very reason.
-The _demand_ for work is outstripping the _supply_ of developers.

-To address this problem, we hire a new developer or rather... we try to hire a new developer.
-We want a senior developer -- but we might be happy to take a mid too -- because they have the skills to instantly dive straight into our application with little-to-no guidance and they can start shipping code.
+Well, we want a senior developer -- but we might be happy to take a mid too -- because they have the skills to instantly dive straight into our application with little-to-no guidance and they can start shipping code.
 That old expression: "they can hit the ground running".

 This is because our code is so brilliantly well-structured and organized according to the Rails best practices.
 Nobody will have to upskill on any single part of the codebase at all because we follow the Laws of Sandi and Commandments of Avdi to the letter.
 There is no legacy code with their legacy decisions that meta-programs the constants from Java, written in a hurry because we needed to ship that thing _fast_.
 HA.

 You may think that you need to hire only these best-of-the-best badasses because your application is a large unmaintable collection of microservices